DataScribe-Cloud/datascribe_api/README_CLI.md

 ## `datascribe_cli data-tables-for-user`

-This command retrieves and displays all data tables that the authenticated user has access to in the DataScribe API.
+Retrieve and display all data tables that the authenticated user has access to.

 **Usage**: